termora/berry/README.md

 - `core.database_url`: the DSN for the PostgreSQL database (required)
 - `core.typesense_url`: the URL for the Typesense server (required)
 - `core.typesense_key`: the API key for the Typesense server (required)
-- `core.redis`: the URL for the Redis instance

 ## Running